rsonger/software-engineering-lab/_posts/2026-04-08-windows-points.md

 3. Compile and load the shader source code.
 4. Link vertex data in VBOs to variables in the the vertex shader.

-In our applications, we do these steps in a method called `startup` which is defined in the `WindowApp` class but left empty there.
+In our applications, we do these steps in a method called `startup` which is defined in the `WindowApp` class as an empty method.
 We must implement the method in each of our apps that extend the `WindowApp` class.
-We will use special objects called *vertex array objects* (VAOs) to hold associations between VBOs and shader variables.
-OpenGL apps often requires at least one VAO.
-Our applications are simple and don't need to set up any buffers (VBOs), so the vertex and color data will come directly from our code instead.
+We use special objects called *vertex array objects* (VAOs) to hold associations between data in buffers (VBOs) and their shader variables.
+OpenGL apps often require at least one VAO, but VBOs are optional.
+This first app simply hard-codes the vertex and color data directly in the GLSL code itself so we don't need to set up any buffers (VBOs).

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In your main project folder, create a new file called `test_2_2.py`.